‘It’s just a matter of opinion’

 There is plenty of scope for making distinctions between concepts such as opinion, belief, truth and knowledge, and for asking whether some opinions are more justifiable than others.

 Discussion about some opinions may focus on what particular terms mean.
 For example, what does ‘harder’ mean in the statement ‘maths is harder than English’?
-If both parties could come to an agreement about the criteria for ‘hard’ and the appropriate contexts for its application, could the statement by more than just a matter of opinion?
-If they can’t agree criteria must it only be a matter of opinion?
+If both parties could come to an agreement about the criteria for ‘hard’ and the appropriate contexts for its application, could the statement be more than just a matter of opinion?
+If they can’t agree a criterion must it only be a matter of opinion?
 The activity is as complicated as you want to make it and could give you scope for plenty of follow-up discussion in lessons that follow.

 Variations and practicalities

 You can approach the activity in different ways.
 For example, you might make a selection of the statements and present them to students one opinion at a time or let students see all the opinions from the start.
 You could ask students to move to designated positions or stand on a line to indicate their choice.
 Alternatively, they could sit at tables and sort their items into groups and label them.
 You could ask them to make decisions individually or try to reach a group consensus.

 - David Beckham is better looking than Brad Pitt.

 - Manchester United is a better football team than Tranmere Rovers.

 - Manchester United is a better football team than Chelsea.

 - You get what you deserve.

 - It’s wrong to kill humans for sport.